 This series of House of Worship Reopening Requirements & Guidelines was created to guide congregation leaders through the New York State Governor's Executive Orders, while including practical guidance to comply with the requirements.
 There are four documents, corresponding to each of the four reopen phases.
 These were written with the understanding that the state may occupy different reopen phases at different times, depending on the rates of COVID-19 cases.
-The Mandatory sections include all New York State required steps for houses of worship to complete during this phase of reopen, and the Recommended sections provided by NYDIS list practical steps to support the completion of the mandatory Executive Orders.
+The mandatory sections include all New York State required steps for houses of worship to complete during this phase of reopen, and the recommended sections provided by NYDIS list practical steps to support the completion of the mandatory Executive Orders.
 The checklists on each page are organized by topic.

-Social Distancing and Personal Protective Equipment (PPE) Limit size of indoor gatherings to no more than 25% of the maximum occupancy of the specific area in use.
-Limit size of outdoor gatherings to no more than 25 people. ☐ Ensure households stay 6 feet apart from each other at all times during indoor and outdoor gatherings.
+Social Distancing and Personal Protective Equipment (PPE) ☐ Limit size of indoor gatherings to no more than 50% of the maximum occupancy of the specific area in use.
+This maximum occupancy ruling is based on a federal court ruling made on June 26 overruling the NY Governor's Executive Orders.
+Outdoor gatherings of all sizes permitted while maintaining 6 feet of social distancing.
 Obtain required permits for outdoor gatherings.
-For events held outdoors in NYC, fill out SAPO application form here, and for events in NYC Parks, fill out application form here.
-Mandatory Require that masks or acceptable face coverings are worn when congregants, volunteers, [Under NY State and/or attendees come within six feet of another person.
-This includes entering the facility, Executive Orders passing people in hallways, and occupying small spaces where 6 feet of distancing cannot published on be maintained.
-June 26, 2020] ☐ Facilities must provide clean face coverings for congregants who attend the service but do not have their own appropriate face covering.
+For events held outdoors in NYC, fill out SAPO application form here, and for events in NYC Parks, fill out application form here. ☐ Ensure households stay 6 feet apart from each other at all times during indoor and Mandatory outdoor gatherings.
+[Under NY State Require that masks or acceptable face coverings are worn when congregants, volunteers, Executive Orders and/or attendees come within six feet of another person.
+This includes entering the facility, published on passing people in hallways, and occupying small spaces where 6 feet of distancing cannot June 26, 2020] be maintained. ☐ Facilities must provide clean face coverings for congregants who attend the service but do not have their own appropriate face covering.
 In small spaces where social distancing is not possible (such as elevators and vehicles), only one person at a time may use the space, unless all individuals in such space are wearing acceptable face coverings.
 In this case, occupancy must never exceed 50% of the maximum capacity of the space or vehicle. ☐ Build a physical barrier, such as plastic shielding walls, when face masks or physical distancing is not feasible between congregants or attendees.
-If used, physical barriers should be put in place in accordance with OSHA guidelines.
-O Seek alternatives for in-person gatherings such as meeting via video or teleconferencing.
-When opting for in-person gatherings, try to meet outdoors instead of indoors to reduce the chances of airborne transmission.
-O Increase ventilation with outdoor air to the greatest extent possible (e.g. opening windows and doors), while maintaining safety protocols.
-Stagger schedules for staff members and volunteers to limit amount of contact and time Recommended spent in the same area.
-Place marking tape on the ground to guide people to sit or stand six feet apart, including six feet of spacing for instances when they may stand in line (i.e. forming lines for the restroom).
+If used, physical barriers should be put in place in accordance with OSHA guidelines Seek alternatives for in-person gatherings such as meeting via video or teleconferencing.
+O When opting for in-person gatherings, try to meet outdoors instead of indoors to reduce the chances of airborne transmission.
+Increase ventilation with outdoor air to the greatest extent possible (e.g. opening windows and doors), while maintaining safety protocols.
+O Stagger schedules for staff members and volunteers to limit amount of contact and time Recommended spent in the same area.
+O Place marking tape on the ground to guide people to sit or stand six feet apart, including six feet of spacing for instances when they may stand in line (i.e. forming lines for the restroom).
 Recommend the use of face coverings at all times when indoors, even when 6 feet of distance can be maintained.